someaditya/plagiarism-detection-sagemaker/README.md

 # Plagiarism Project, Machine Learning Deployment

 This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.
+This project is part of Udacity's Machine Learning Nanodegree.

 ## Project Overview

-In this project, you will be tasked with building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
+In this project, the task is to build a plagiarism detector that examines a text file and performs binary classification; labeling that file as either *plagiarized* or *not*, depending on how similar that text file is to a provided source text.
 Detecting plagiarism is an active area of research; the task is non-trivial and the differences between paraphrased answers and original work are often not so obvious.

 This project will be broken down into three main notebooks:

 **Notebook 1: Data Exploration**
 * Load in the corpus of plagiarism text data.
 * Explore the existing data features and the data distribution.
-* This first notebook is **not** required in your final project submission.

 **Notebook 2: Feature Engineering**